berwiecom/TelegramTUI--backup.cause.deprecated/README.md

-# TelegramTUI
+# TelegramTUI.bak

-Telegram client on your console
+Backup of the 2021 deprecated "Telegram client on your console"

 ![telegram](https://user-images.githubusercontent.com/18473198/37569384-a4d32e70-2af2-11e8-948c-5a177b384657.png)